 Annex D is not suitable for Regulation or Resolution.
 It is solely for this document.

 The parent group should decide under which agreement this recommendation should be taken as this will affect the language used with regards the points referring to type approval.

+Chair comment: suggested new recommendations to mirror those identified in the software update paper

+For the regulatory annex categories L, O, R, S and T could be included but have had limited representation in the task force (in the case of category L) or no representation (in the other cases).
+ITS/AD should therefore consider whether the regulations should apply to these categories of vehicles.

+The regulatory annex proposes that the length of time of duration of the certificate of compliance should be three years and the conformity of production checks should also be conducted every three years.
+ITS/AD should verify that these are appropriate.

 The signatory parties and the UNECE will need to consider the following to enable the full implementation of this recommendation: